jesseharold/MongoNewsScraper/README.md

 ## TO DO
 * make time look nicer, use momentjs in pre functions on model
-* make comments in a scroller box, so they don't push the page down too much
 * make it so saved articles show as already saved, can't be saved twice

 Optional To Do's: